minejournal/starter-blog/content/blog/2019-12-09-the-sweaty-mountain.md

 We try to know each other, she offers me bread, cheese, and tea.
 I observe the spartan and lovely warm place: I ask for a bed, I am very sleepy: it is not very polite: my host understand, she smiles at me as if I were some regular visitor.
 She offers me more wine: is vinegar, she introduce me to her husband who kindly offer me more...

-At the second floor of the house a bed awaits for me: it’s incredible confortable; heavy wooden blankets, also very comfortable.
+At the second floor of the house a bed awaits for me: it’s incredible comfortable; heavy wooden blankets, also very comfortable.
 I take off my clothes: I fall asleep.

 I sudden wake up at the deeps of night: I need to go to the toilet outside.